Tatiana von Metternich-Winneburg: Biography

 After the expulsion of Germans from Czechoslovakia in 1945, they lived in Schloss Johannisberg, the family's estate in Geisenheim, in the Rheingau.
 It had been destroyed by bombing in 1942.
 They rebuilt the estate and ran the winery.
 The East Wing was restored, but not as living quarters, rather it was turned into a hall for indoor tennis.
 In collaboration with Henkell & Söhnlein, a winery and member of the Oetker Group, they created the sparkling wine, "Fürst von Metternich".
 In 1974, they shared ownership of the castle and the winery with the Oetker Group.
 After her husband's death in 1992, she sold the property completely to Oetker, but retained the right to live on the premises.

 Tatiana von Metternich published several books, some of them illustrated with her own watercolours.
 In 1976, she published her memoirs under the title Tatiana: Five Passports in a Shifting Europe, which she updated and republished in 1988 as Tatiana: Full Circle in a Shifting Europe.

 In 1987, she was a founding member of the Rheingau Musik Festival, together with Michael Herrmann, Claus Wisser, Carl Jung, Walter Fink and others.
 She made parts of Schloss Johannisberg available as concert venues for the festival, turning the East Wing of the building into a concert hall.
 After her husband's death, the hall was named "Fürst-von-Metternich-Saal".
 Concerts of sacred music are performed in the Basilika; chamber music, including the annual composer's portrait, in the Fürst-von-Metternich-Saal; open-air concerts are performed in various courts; and the annual "Sommerfest" takes place on all public grounds of the estate.
 She served as the first president of the festival's curators until her death and was kept on the list as "Gründungsvorsitzende" (founding president).

-Upon her husband's death in 1992 she faced the shock and shame of learning he had left a considerable portion of his fortune to a mistress, which meant she was forced to sell her remaining share of Schloss Johannisberg to the Oetker family.
+Upon her husband's death in 1992 she faced that he had left a considerable portion of his fortune to a mistress, which meant she was forced to sell her remaining share of Schloss Johannisberg to the Oetker family.
 She was permitted to remain at the Schloss until her death; suffering ill health in her last years.
 She adopted a relative, Don Alvaro de Salinas, as her heir.

 She sponsored charity projects, especially in the Order of Saint Lazarus, which she joined in 1978.
 She succeeded her husband as the organization's "Grand Bailiff" in Germany until her death at Schloss Johannisberg on 26 July 2006.
 She and her husband are buried next to the Basilika of Schloss Johannisberg.